Ingest: The Bitter Lesson

 Classification

-Type: conceptual-essay — Although this is a Wikipedia article, the underlying content is Sutton's 2019 essay arguing a theoretical position about AI development strategy, plus its intellectual impact.
-The Wikipedia framing adds citation context and validation evidence but the core is a conceptual argument.
-Domains: ai-philosophy, scaling, system-design, llm-agent-architecture Author: Richard S. Sutton — one of the founders of modern reinforcement learning, co-author of the standard RL textbook.
+Type: conceptual-essay — Although captured as a Wikipedia article, the underlying content is Sutton's 2019 essay arguing a theoretical position about AI strategy, plus its documented intellectual impact.
+The Wikipedia framing adds citation context and validation evidence but the core is a conceptual argument about how AI research investment should be directed.
+Domains: ai-philosophy, scaling, learning-theory, system-design Author: Richard S. Sutton — one of the founders of modern reinforcement learning, co-author of the standard RL textbook.
 His authority on this topic is first-hand: he watched decades of AI research from inside the field.
 The essay's hundreds of formal citations and wide acceptance validate his standing.

 Summary

 The bitter lesson is Sutton's observation that across AI history, general-purpose methods that scale with computation (search, learning) have consistently outperformed approaches that bake in domain-specific human knowledge.
 Examples span chess (Deep Blue's brute-force search over grandmaster knowledge), Go (AlphaGo Zero's self-play over human expertise), speech recognition (HMMs over hand-crafted rules), and computer vision (CNNs over engineered feature detectors).
 The lesson is "bitter" because it is anthropocentric-unfriendly: researchers want their insights to matter, but compute scaling keeps winning.
-The essay has become a touchstone in AI research, with the Wikipedia article documenting its broad uptake and validation across new domains including LLMs, reinforcement learning, and brain-computer interfaces through 2025.
+Sutton identifies two general-purpose techniques that scale effectively: search and learning.
+The Wikipedia article documents the essay's broad uptake and validation across new domains including LLMs, reinforcement learning, and brain-computer interfaces through 2025, and captures important caveats (Sinz et al.'s observation that without the right implicit assumptions, generalisation is impossible).

 Connections Found